frederic-perez/AmE-dictionary/data/dictionary.md

 __bishop's benches__
 __bitch<sup>1</sup>__ _n_ :two::hammer: :es: perra
 __bitch<sup>2</sup>__ _v_
+__bite (one's) head off__ _idiom_ To respond to someone with anger that is often sudden or unprovoked. _What's wrong with the boss today?
+I just tried to ask him a question, and he totally bit my head off!_
 __bite off more than you can chew__ To attempt to take on a task that is too much for you to handle.
 __bitingly__
 __bitter pill to swallow__ _idiom_ An unpleasant fact that you must accept.